 WALTHEW, Frederick.
 1594.
-Corporal.
+Corporal 2KEH.
 Entered France 5/07/1915.
 Commissioned 3rd Notts & Derby Regiment 25/09/1917 later Lieutenant.
 Applied for 1914/15 Star Trio and Territorial Efficiency Medal (TEM) but was ineligible for the TEM but awarded Trio.
 Applied from an address in Lake Saskatoon, Alberta, Canada.

 WARING, James L. 1432.
-Private.
-Commissioned 4th Battalion, Liverpool Regiment 27/07/1915.
+Private 2KEH.
+Commissioned as a Second Lieutenant, 4th Battalion, Liverpool Regiment 27/07/1915.
 Captain Royal Ordnance Corps, Captain Wellesley's Rifles Indian Army

 WARREN, James.
 12. Private.
 Entered France 4/05/1915.
 Discharged 16/08/1917.
 Entitled to 1914/15 Star Trio.